cudeso/misp-training-environment/README.md

 1. Change basic credentials and API keys.
 Run system update.
 1. Change MISP URL and basic settings.
 1. Change auditing features of MISP to include client_ips in the logs
-1. Update rsyslog to seperate misp logs from 'normal syslog
+1. Update rsyslog to seperate misp logs from 'normal' syslog
 1. Configure the OSINT feed
 1. Add demo users and demo organization
 1. Truncate the logs (via mysql)